acryptos/docs.acryptos.com/faq.md

 ### 6. Are the tokenomic models of ACS and ACSI sustainable?

 * For ACS: the performance and withdrawal fees gained from providing the yield farming services to users are used to buy-back ACS from the market and then the ACS is redistributed to the ACS Stakers.
 This ensures a sustainable future of ACS.
-* For ACSI: 50% of the fees gained from stablecoin swap are used to buy-back ACSI from the market and then the ACS is redistributed to the ACSI Stakers.
+* For ACSI: 50% of the fees gained from stablecoin swap are used to buy-back ACSI from the market and then the ACSI is redistributed to the ACSI Stakers.
 This ensures a sustainable future of ACSI.

 ### 7. What is the vision of ACS and ACSI